Is it possible to make CBD oil at home?

-- Cannabidiol (CBD) shows promising signs of its therapeutic potential and medical applications, with scientists reporting that it can be used to treat pain, anxiety, and seizures(1).
+- Cannabidiol (CBD) shows promising signs of its therapeutic potential and medical applications, with scientists reporting that it may be helpful when used to treat pain, anxiety, and seizures(1).

 - The 2018 Farm Bill removed hemp and other cannabis derivatives with low THC from being defined as marijuana(2), allowing the cultivation of hemp, albeit with numerous restrictions(3).